M3-org/m3tv/README.md

 The model may be built however the creator wants, with a few guidelines:

 1. The model should be scaled to real-world units in meters
-1. The scenes origin is used as a reference point to the ground
+1. The scene origin is used as a ground reference point
 1. Negative Z-axis is forward (if using blender)

 In addition to this, each model MUST include:

 1. An animation named `idle` that will be used when the pet is idle, eg standing and looking around
-1. An animation named `move` that will be used when the pet is moving, eg walking or running
+1. An animation named `move` that will be used when the pet is moving, eg walking, running or flying
 1. An animation named `stay` that will be used when the pet has no objectives or has been ordered to stay, eg sitting or lying down
-1. A mesh that includes `_hitbox` in its name, to approximate the shape of the pet for interaction (use a fully transparent material for extra interop)
+1. A mesh that includes `_hitbox` in its name, used to approximate the shape of the pet for interaction (use a fully transparent material for extra interop)

 ## `speed`

-The speed at which the pet moves in meters per second.
+The speed at which the pet moves, in meters per second.
 Generally this would be approximated to match the `move` animation speed.

 ## `near`

 The near distance that the pet should stop at when following/reaching a target.
-This will also vary depending on the size of the pet.
+This will vary depending on the size of the pet.

 ## `far`